DocHPLT: A Massively Multilingual Document-Level Translation Dataset: Introduction

 \section{Introduction}

-The field of natural language processing (NLP) is shifting its focus toward end-to-end, complex tasks.
+The field of natural language processing (NLP) is shifting its focus toward end-to-end, complex tasks, including the domain of machine translation.
 This increases the demand for techniques and resources beyond the sentence level, with document-level machine translation (DocMT) being a prime example \citep{maruf-haffari-2018-document,zhang-etal-2018-improving,agrawal-etal-2018-contextual,huo-etal-2020-diving}.
-DocMT requires models to translate an entire document as a coherent unit rather than isolated segments.
+While there is not a single definition of a document, DocMT requires models to translate more than one sentence as a coherent unit rather than isolated segments.
 This approach is necessary for handling various discourse phenomena: \textit{anaphora, deixis, ellipsis, discourse connectives, grammatical and lexical cohesion} \citep{10.1145/3441691}, which sentence-level translation typically loses \citep{muller-etal-2018-large,bawden-etal-2018-evaluating,voita-etal-2018-context}.
-Recent long-context large language models (LLMs) are well-suited for this task, as they are usually pre-trained to process thousands of tokens.
-However, DocMT remains largely unexplored or untested for most languages due to a simple but significant problem: we lack document-level parallel data for training and evaluation.
+Recent long-context large language models (LLMs) are well-suited for this task, as they are usually pre-trained to process thousands of tokens at a time.
+However, DocMT remains largely unexplored or untested for most languages due to a simple but significant problem: we lack document-level parallel data for both model building and evaluation.

-Unlike sentence pairs that can be easily harvested from web sources, intact document translations are rarer in digital formats suitable for automatic extraction than their sentence-level counterparts.
-Manual creation through professional translation is prohibitively expensive for most language pairs.
+Historically, parallel corpora were mostly constructed in a sentence-oriented manner, using a pipeline that split the text into sentences, aligned them, and then discarded unaligned and multiply-aligned sentences.
 While a handful of language pairs have some document-level MT resources, the majority of languages have none.
 This creates two related problems at once: we cannot build DocMT for these languages, and we cannot evaluate DocMT properly.
 As NLP research moves toward more end-to-end, context-aware applications, this data gap means that most languages get left behind.

-To address this problem, we introduce \dochplt, a large multilingual document-level translation dataset covering 50 language pairs with English.
-The resulting corpus contains 87.8 million documents across 50 languages—a total of 4.3 billion sentences.
-One highlight of our work is the focus on including medium- and low-resource languages that previous DocMT datasets have overlooked.
-Practitioners can also use English as a pivot to obtain up to 2500 extra non-English-centric language pairs, expanding the dataset's usefulness beyond English-centric translation.